Static Memory Management

 Also, note that the newly-bound variables in case

-are automatically wrapped with &(_)
+are wrapped in &(_)

 is not list(int)